EDM314/LASA/README.md

 Welcome to the LASA repository, where we explore the innovative LASA approach for predicting student performance based on behavioral data and exam scores.

-Certainly!
-Here's how you can structure the "Repository Structure" section in your README.md using correct Markdown formatting:

 ## Repository Structure

 ```